 5 Click No, not this time, then click Next.
-The Welcome to the Found New Hardware Wizard Install screen opens.
+The Found New Hardware Wizard Install screen opens.

 6 Click Install the software automatically (Recommended), then click Next.
 The Completing the Found New Hardware Wizard opens.

 7 Click Finish.
 The Setup has finished installing screen opens.